takubokudori/ArXiv-feeder/README.md

 - slack_urls : Slack webhook URLs.
 - feed_urls : ArXiv RSS URLs.
 - target_lang : Language to be translated.
+- translate_title : If this is true, the title will be translated.

 3. Upload to GAS.